radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 RadSec clients MUST accept Protocol-Error as a valid response and thus stop any retransmission of the original packet over the current connection.
 Further details of handling the Protocol-Error reply on the client side are outside of the scope of this document, see {{?I-D.dekok-protocol-error}} for a more detailed description on Protocol-Error.

+## Detecting Live Servers

+RadSec implementations MUST utilize the existence of a TCP, TLS or DTLS connection where applicable in addition to the application-layer watchdog defined in {{!RFC3539, Section 3.4}} when determining liveliness of each connection.

+As RADIUS is a "hop-by-hop" protocol, proxies hide information about the topology downstream to the client.
+While the client may be able to deduce the operational state of the next-hop (i.e. proxy), it is unable to determine the operational state of any hops beyond it.
+This is particularly problematic for topologies that aggregate multiple routes for differing realms behind a proxy where the absence of a reply could lead to a client to incorrectly deduce that the proxy is unavailable when the cause was an unresponsive downstream hop for a single realm.
+A similar effect may also be seen on home servers that uses different credential backends for each realm they service.

+To avoid these issues, RadSec clients MUST mark a connection 'DOWN' (as labelled by {{!RFC3539, Section 3.4}}) if one or more of the following conditions are met:

+* The network stack indicates that the connection is no longer viable; such as the destination being no longer routable or the underlying TCP connection has been closed by the peer.
+* The transport layer, D(TLS), provides no usable connection
+* The application-layer watchdog algorithm has marked it 'DOWN'.

+When a client opens multiple connections to a server, it is also possible that only one of the connections is unresponsive, e.g. because the server deleted the DTLS connection shared state or the connection was load balanced on the server side to a backend server that is now unresponsive.
+Therefore, the liveness check MUST be done on a per-connection basis, and a failure on one connection MUST NOT lead to all connections to this server being marked down.

+RadSec clients MUST implement the Status-Server extension as described in {{!RFC5997}} as the application level watchdog to detect the liveliness of the peer in the absence of responses.
+RadSec servers MUST be able to answer to Status-Server requests.
+Since RADIUS has a limitation of 256 simultaneous "in flight" packets due to the length of the ID field ({{RFC3539, Section 2.4}}), it is RECOMMENDED that RadSec clients reserve ID zero (0) on each connection for Status-Server packets.
+This value was picked arbitrarily, as there is no reason to choose any other value over another for this use.

+For RADIUS/TLS, the endpoints MAY send TCP keepalives as described in {{RFC9293, Section 3.8.4}}.
+For RADIUS/DTLS connections, the endpoints MAY send periodic keepalives as defined in {{RFC6520}}.
+This is a way of proactively and rapidly triggering a connection DOWN notification from the network stack.
+These liveliness checks are essentially redundant in the presence of an application-layer watchdog, but may provide more rapid notifications of connectivity issues.

 ## Client Timers

 RadSec clients may need to reconnect to a server that rejected their connection attempt and retry RADIUS packets which did not get an answer.